 Vaudeville of the Vulva

-The Vaudeville of the Vulva is Laura Doe Harris’s hilarious one-woman show (along with the ”vulva underground!) centred on the vulva, the external female genitalia generally incorrectly referred to as the vagina which only pertains to the interior canal.
+The Vaudeville of the Vulva is Laura Doe Harris’s hilarious one-woman show (along with the ”vulva underground!) centred on the vulva, the external female genitalia generally, incorrectly, referred to as the vagina which only pertains to the interior canal.

-Starting with a very funny, cockney cleaning lady preparing the stage and the audience, Vaudeville of the Vulva is both a raunchy giggle and educational.
+Starting with a very funny, Cockney cleaning lady preparing the stage and the audience, Vaudeville of the Vulva is both a raunchy giggle and educational.

-Touching on the anatomical wonders of the female genitalia, starting with the clitoris, the only organ in humans whose sole purpose is to provide pleasure and that is much larger than merely the trigger point at the top of the vulva, Laura Doe takes the audience for a brief ride through the various historical cultural mores with regards to female sexuality and its mystery.
+Touching on the anatomical wonders of the female genitalia, starting with the clitoris, the only organ in humans whose sole purpose is to provide pleasure and that is actually much larger than merely the trigger point at the top of the vulva, Laura Doe takes the audience for a brief ride through the various historical cultural mores with regards to female sexuality and its mystery.

 I noticed many young female members of the audience nodded when Laura Doe spoke of how hard it is for women to even say the word vagina, even to their doctor or mother, preferring to say ‘down there’, pussy, beaver plus a plethora of other substitutes.